-Georgia Kernell's research spans the areas of comparative politics, quantitative methodology, and American politics.
-She is currently revising her dissertation into a book, in which she examines how party organization affects electoral success in parliamentary systems.
-Kernell is also working on several projects that examine the institutions that regulate party diversity, the normative implications of party organizations for representation, and how political information shapes consumer sentiment.
+Georgia Kernell's research spans the areas of comparative politics, quantitative and formal methodology, and American politics.
+She is currently writing a book about how party organization affects electoral success in parliamentary systems.
+Kernell is also working on several projects that examine the institutions regulating party diversity, the normative implications of party organizations for representation, strategic party ambiguity, and how political information shapes consumer sentiment.

 Strategic Party Heterogeneity.
 Candidates from the same party often adopt different policy positions, yet existing models of electoral competition typically assume that parties are made up of a homogeneous set of like-minded politicians.
 Kernell’s research models the strategic decision by political parties to field a more or less heterogeneous set of candidates.
 She finds that in two-party competition, there is a unique level of party heterogeneity that maximizes a party's chance of winning the election.
 Parties with platforms positioned closer to the median voter should field a more cohesive set of candidates; those that are farther away should be more heterogeneous.
 The model has important implications for party discipline in the legislature, polarization, and voter uncertainty.